ufs-community/ufs-srweather-app/docs/UsersGuide/source/BackgroundInfo/TechnicalOverview.rst

 The UFS Weather Model contains a number of sub-repositories, which are documented `here <https://ufs-weather-model.readthedocs.io/en/latest/CodeOverview.html>`__.

+..
+COMMENT: Update link to release docs!

 .. note::
    The prerequisite libraries (including NCEP Libraries and external libraries) are not included in the UFS SRW Application repository.
-The `HPC-Stack <https://github.com/NOAA-EMC/hpc-stack>`__ repository assembles these prerequisite libraries.
-The HPC-Stack has already been built on `preconfigured (Level 1) platforms <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__.
+The `spack-stack <https://github.com/NOAA-EMC/spack-stack>`__ repository assembles these prerequisite libraries.
+Spack-stack has already been built on `preconfigured (Level 1) platforms <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__.
 However, it must be built on other systems.
-See the :doc:`HPC-Stack Documentation <hpc-stack:index>` for details on installing the HPC-Stack.
+See the :doc:`spack-stack Documentation <spack-stack:index>` for details on installing the spack-stack.

 .. _TopLevelDirStructure: